 it into a storm drainage system that takes it directly into local waterways;

-- Instead of the usual hot-water-extraction method, using a smaller
+Abandoning the usual hot-water-extraction method by instead using a smaller

-amount of hot water that includes a peroxide solution or softened water containing
+amount of hot water containing a peroxide solution or softened water containing

-If the companies actually do what they claim, are the results actually more
+If the companies really do what they claim, are the results actually more

 environmentally friendly than traditional cleaning methods?
-And in terms
+And, in terms

-of results, how do these methods compare to conventional cleaning
+of results, how do these methods compare to conventional cleaning methods?

 Unfortunately, none of these questions is easily answered.